tardate/LittleArduinoProjects/playground/Lcd5110/AdafruitSoftwareSPI/README.md

 ### 5110 LCD SPI Configuration

-This is a test of the hardware SPI configuration, which means pin connections are fixed for MOSI and SCK.
+This is a test of the software SPI configuration, which means we steer clear of the hardware SPI pins (10-13 on an Arduino Uno).

 Here's the mapping from the terminology used by my particular 5110 module and pins on an Arduino Uno.